peteroupc/peteroupc.github.io/random.md

 <a id=Conclusion></a>
 ## Conclusion

 In conclusion, most applications that require random numbers usually want either unpredictability (cryptographic security), or speed and high quality.
-I believe that RNGs that meet the descriptions specified in the "unpredictable-random implementations" and "Statistical RNGs" sections will meet the needs of those applications.
+I believe that RNGs that meet the descriptions specified in the [Unpredictable-Random Generators](#Unpredictable_Random_Generators) and [Statistical-Random Generators](#Statistical_Random_Generators) sections will meet the needs of those applications.

 In addition, this document recommends using unpredictable-random implementations in many cases, especially in computer and information security contexts, and recommends easier programming interfaces for both unpredictable-random and statistical-random implementations in new programming languages.